Pantheon-Labs/Jiter-Docs/docs/quotas-and-limits.md

 ### Creating Events

-You can create as many events that you want, however, you can only have 1,000 _scheduled_ events per month.
+You can create as many events that you want, however, you can only have 1,000 _scheduled_ events per month per org.
 These are events that have a `scheduledDate` within the same month.

 ### Events Searching - `GET /events` & `getManyEvents`